quandl/quandl-python/README.md

 ### Detailed Usage

 Our API can provide more than just data.
-It can also be used to search and provide metadata or to programatically retrieve data.
+It can also be used to search and provide metadata or to programmatically retrieve data.
 For these more advanced techniques please follow our [Detailed Method Guide](./FOR_DEVELOPERS.md).

 ## Local Development